 Veterans Affairs Overtime Litigation

-Provost Umphrey Law Firm is leading a lawsuit on behalf of advanced
+Provost Umphrey Law Firm is filing a second lawsuit on behalf of advanced

-practice registered nurses (APRNs) and other health care professionals
+practice registered nurses (APRNs) and physicians assistants (PAs)

 employed by the U.S. Department of Veterans Affairs.
 The lawsuit seeks